HistoryLabs/events-api/README.md

         {
             "year": "537",
             "yearInt": 537,
-            "event": "Siege of Rome: The Ostrogoth army under king Vitiges begins the siege of the capital.
+            "content": "Siege of Rome: The Ostrogoth army under king Vitiges begins the siege of the capital.
 Belisarius conducts a delaying action outside the Flaminian Gate; he and a detachment of his bucellarii are almost cut off."
         },
         {
             "year": "986",
             "yearInt": 986,
-            "event": "Louis V becomes the last Carolingian king of West Francia after the death of his father, Lothaire."
+            "content": "Louis V becomes the last Carolingian king of West Francia after the death of his father, Lothaire."
         },
         {
             "year": "1476",
             "yearInt": 1476,
-            "event": "Burgundian Wars: The Old Swiss Confederacy hands Charles the Bold, Duke of Burgundy, a major defeat in the Battle of Grandson in Canton of Neuch\âtel."
+            "content": "Burgundian Wars: The Old Swiss Confederacy hands Charles the Bold, Duke of Burgundy, a major defeat in the Battle of Grandson in Canton of Neuch\âtel."
         },
         {
             "year": "1484",
             "yearInt": 1484,
-            "event": "The College of Arms is formally incorporated by Royal Charter signed by King Richard III of England."
+            "content": "The College of Arms is formally incorporated by Royal Charter signed by King Richard III of England."
         },
         "..."
     ]